 Global Education Group is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.

 This educational activity for 14 contact hours is provided by Global Education Group.
+For the advanced practice nurse, there are 1.3 total pharmacotherapy hours for this activity.
 Nurses should claim only the credit commensurate with the extent of their participation in the activity.

 PHARMACIST ACCREDITATION STATEMENT

 Global Education Group is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education with Commendation.

 Global Education Group designates this continuing education activity for 14 contact hour(s) (1.4 CEUs) of the Accreditation Council for Pharmacy Education.
 Universal Activity Number (UAN): 0530-9999-22-096-H01-P

 DIETICIAN ACCREDITATION STATEMENT